-- The backgrounds of Jennifer Anderson, Andrew Malheiro, Isabelle Anderson and Marvin Cajina can be found on the Corporation's web site. - The backgrounds of each of Michael Hapke, Frank Napolitano and Terri-Lyn Mason are described above under "Directors, Management, Promoters and Principal Holders of the Corporation." - Ms. J. Anderson, and Ms. I. Anderson are also registered with the Ontario Securities Commission as a Dealing Representatives with the Agent. and Ms. I Anderson serves as the Chief Compliance Officer of the Agent. - Ms. J. Anderson and Mr. Malheiro are all licenced as Mortgage Brokers with MBCI.
+- The backgrounds of Jennifer Anderson, Andrew Malheiro, Isabelle Anderson, Marvin Cajina and Daniel Bissex can be found on the Corporation's web site. - The backgrounds of each of Michael Hapke, Frank Napolitano and Terri-Lyn Mason are described above under "Directors, Management, Promoters and Principal Holders of the Corporation." - Mr. Hapke, Ms. J. Anderson, and Ms. I. Anderson are also registered with the Ontario Securities Commission as a Dealing Representatives with the Agent. and Ms. I Anderson serves as the Chief Compliance Officer of the Agent. - Mr. Hapke, Ms. J. Anderson & Mr. Malheiro are licensed Mortgage Brokers & Mr. Bissex is a licensed Mortgage Agent with MBCI.